Rakeela/dragora-notes/2022-01-04-Two-Hundred-and-Thirteenth.md

 I dropped out of high school pretty much ASAP to get a GED, and I was in college before my classmates had graduated.
 It's weird to think about how optimistic a time in my life that was.
 I wish I'd been able to fluidly transfer credits when I moved out to Redmond, Washington.
 I was busy with the work I'd been taught, miserable as it made me, and I didn't have access to a car out here.

+By now, I shouldn't really drive a car until it's self-driving.
+Maybe someday!

+---
+I've just finished a rather hefty book to add to my [[Bibliography]].
+It's [[The-Fifth-Season]] by N. K. Jemison.
+I recommend it.

 ---
 Back to [[day-post-archive]]